 - What’s the process of putting a commercial contract in place?

-- Should payment terms be set out in a commercial contract?
+- Should payment terms be set out in a contract?

 - How long does a commercial contract last for?

-- What happens if there is a dispute over a commercial contract?
+- What happens if there is a dispute?

 - An agreement to purchase a business